CheongKoo/HA_AppDaemonZeverSolar/README.md

 3. Remember to modify the above python file with the URL for your ZeverSolar inverter and the MQTT message structure.
 4. Add into your */config/appdaemon/apps/apps.yaml* the entry for the new module and class in 2.
 See sample entry in this repository.
 5. Add into your */config/configuration.yaml* the MQTT entry for ZeverSolar messages.
 See sample entry in this repository.
-6. Remember to modify the MQTT entry to suite the changes from step 3.
+6. Remember to modify the MQTT entry to suit the changes from step 3.
 7. Goto your Hass.IO AppDaemon add.on screen and you should be able to see some log messages.
 ```
 2019-12-06 11:21:05.344670 INFO zever_solar: ----- Get Gen Callback -----